Who do you work with?

 Are there any issues or types of clients that you DON’T work with?

-Due to state laws, we can only provide counseling services to those individuals residing in Pennsylvania or those who are able to travel to Pennsylvania.
-We do not currently take children under the age of ten (10) or those with sever psychotic disorders (schizophrenia, schizoaffective disorder, etc.).
+Due to state laws, we can only provide counseling services to those individuals residing in the states where we hold a license or those who are able to travel to Pennsylvania.
+We do not currently take children under the age of fourteen (14) or those with sever psychotic disorders (schizophrenia, schizoaffective disorder, etc.).

 Do you provide letters for HRT and/or Gender Confirmation Surgery?